Wan Hu

-Wan Hu (万户 or 万虎) is a legendary Chinese official – supposedly having lived from as early as 2000 BCE to as late as the middle Ming dynasty (16th century) — who was described in 20th century sources as the world's first "astronaut" by having been lifted by rockets into outer space.
-The crater Wan-Hoo on the far side of the Moon is named after him.
+Wan Hu is an alleged Chinese official described in modern sources as possibly the first man to attempt to use a rocket to launch into outer space.
+Possibly depicted as the "world's first astronaut" and "the first martyr in man's struggle to achieve space flight", NASA named the crater Wan-Hoo on the far side of the Moon after him.

-The legend of Wan Hu
+According to some Chinese sources, "Wan Hu" was a title granted to him by the imperial court during the early Ming dynasty, and his real name was Tao Chengdao.
+As a Ming official, he was interested in technological innovation, particularly concerning rockets.
+He is said to have died in 1390.

+While the legend is well-known, there is no direct evidence surviving to substantiate it.
+According to Joseph Needham, the story is dubious and may be invented during or after the Chinoiserie period, considering the lack of firm historical reference.
+However, Li Chengzhi has argued for the story's plausibility, saying that it may have come from oral transmission by European missionaries who came to China during the late Ming and Qing dynasties, or based on records in an ancient Chinese document that has been subsequently lost.

+Legend

+Basic story

+The story concerns an imperial Chinese official, referred to as Wan Hu.
+In order to realize his dream of reaching the heavens, he sat on a chair with 47 rockets tied to it, holding a kite in each of his hands, and flying into the sky after his servants were ordered to light the fuses to the rockets.
+But the rockets then exploded, and Wan Hu was gone when the air cleared.
+There are also variations of this story.

 "Wang Tu"

 A precursor of the story of Wan Hu appeared in an article by John Elfreth Watkins, published in the 2 October 1909 issue of Scientific American, which used the name Wang Tu instead of Wan Hu:

 "Tradition asserts that the first to sacrifice himself to the problem of flying was Wang Tu, a Chinese mandarin of about 2,000 years B.C.
 Who, having had constructed a pair of large, parallel and horizontal kites, seated himself in a chair fixed between them while forty-seven attendants each with a candle ignited forty-seven rockets placed beneath the apparatus.
 But the rocket under the chair exploded, burning the mandarin and so angered the Emperor that he ordered a severe paddling for Wang."

 The possibly farcical text proceeds to describe several other fictional stories of ancient aviators.
 A date of 2000 BCE pre-dates the emergence of writing in China by three or four centuries and pre-dates the invention of gunpowder-based rockets in China by about 3,000 years.